AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

     Force                         = $true
 }
 Install-ADDSForest @Params

+Restart-Computer
 ```

+These changes will take effect after a restart.

 ## Networking
 Now we will configure the network settings.
 Remember to adjust the address space to match the network configuration of your router.